 - The academic sector currently developing a program or curriculum in XRF or XRD

-- Graduate students who wish to gain knowledge in either XRF or XRD
+- Graduate students who wish to gain knowledge in either XRF or XRD theoretical and practical

 - XRF & XRD field professionals seeking to sharpen analysis skills